lixmal/keepass4web/README.md

 ##### LDAP

-Attempts to authenticate the user against an LDAP server (Microsoft AD, 389 Directory Server, OpenLDAP, ...)
+Attempts to authenticate the user against an (external, not built-in) LDAP server (Microsoft AD, 389 Directory Server, OpenLDAP, ...)

 ##### Htpasswd